-UNIT-I: Introduction: Historical development of the concept of trademark and trademark law; National and International aspects of introduction to Trademarks; Need for Protection of Trademarks; Kinds of Trademarks; International Legal Instruments on Trademarks; Purpose of trademarks; Economic and social justification of Trademarks; Overview of general types of laws applicable to trademarks/ service marks globally; Well known Trademarks and Service Marks.
+UNIT-I: Introduction: Concept of trademark and trademark law; National and International aspects; Need for Protection of Trademarks; Kinds of Trademarks; International Legal Instruments on Trademarks; Purpose of trademarks; Economic and social justification of Trademarks; Well known Trademarks and Service Marks.

-UNIT-II: Registration of Trademarks: Grounds of refusal of registration; Absolute grounds; Relative grounds; Procedure for registration of Trademarks; Application for registration; Opposition; Registration; Principle for Registration of Trademarks; Rights Conferred by Registration of Trademarks; Deceptive Similarity; Assignment and Transmission of Trademarks; Limitations on Licensingg; What marks are not registerable; Cancellation of Registration.
+UNIT-II: Registration of Trademarks: Procedure for registration of Trademarks; Application for registration; Opposition; Registration; Principle for Registration of Trademarks; Rights Conferred by Registration of Trademarks; Deceptive Similarity; Assignment and Transmission of Trademarks; Limitations on Licensingg; What marks are not registerable; Cancellation of Registration.